Scaling out federated queries for life science data in production

 - Use the BibTeX entry to easily refer to this paper.

-- Alternatively, you can refer to this paper as: De Witte, D., De Vocht, L., Knecht, K., Pattyn, F., Constandt, H., Mannens, E. and Verborgh, R. (2016), “Scaling out ETL queries for Life Science data in production”, in Proceedings of the 9th International Conference on Semantic Web Applications and Tools for Life Sciences.
+- Alternatively, you can refer to this paper as: De Witte, D., De Vocht, L., Knecht, K., Pattyn, F., Constandt, H., Mannens, E. and Verborgh, R. (2016), “Scaling out federated queries for life science data in production”, in Proceedings of the 9th International Conference on Semantic Web Applications and Tools for Life Sciences.